hyperchain/hyperchain/docs/en/JSON-RPC_manual_en.md

 7. Cert service，the method name prefix is "**cert**".

-   ​

-   ​Hyperchain JSON-RPC API design bases on JSON-RPC 2.0 specification, all the requests are POST.
+Hyperchain JSON-RPC API design bases on JSON-RPC 2.0 specification, all the requests are POST.
 The Request object has the following members:

 - **`jsonrpc`**: A String specifying the version of the JSON-RPC protocol.
 MUST be exactly "2.0".
 - **`namespace`**: A String specifying namespace name.
 This request will be sent to this namespace to handle.
 - **`method`**: A String containing the name of the method to be invoked.
 The format is: [service prefix]_[method name].
 - **`params`**: A Structured value that holds the parameter values to be used during the invocation of the method.
 This member MAY be omitted.
 - **`id`**: An identifier established by the Client that MUST contain a String, Number.

 ```bash
 # Request